 Fun Ways to Celebrate Father’s Day

 Nothing ends the perfect Father’s Day quite like ice cream.
 After you’ve gone golfing, ate dinner and enjoyed a cocktail, or maybe headed over to the drive-in, stop by your local ice cream shop and get a treat.
-Brickley’s Homemade Ice Cream in Narragansett is now open for business as well as Green Line Apothecary in Wakefield and even Dear Hearts in Warwick.
+Brickley’s Homemade Ice Cream in Narragansett is open for business, as well as Green Line Apothecary in Wakefield and Dear Hearts in Warwick.
 Here is a list of places where you can go out for ice cream.

 This blog was adapted from a post previously written in 2020 by Theresa Brown.